ser-gik/TinyXVC/README.md

 When it is listening for client to connect - open Vivado' Hardware Manager and via "Open target" connect to a virtual cable at address that is shown in `txvc` log.
-If using ISE - launch iMPACT and via "Cable setup..." choose "Cable Plug-in" with next configuration:
+If using ISE - launch iMPACT and via "Cable setup..." choose "Cable Plug-in" with the next configuration:
 ```
 xilinx_xvc host=127.0.0.1:2542 disableversioncheck=true
 ```
-That's it!
+That's it, now try to upload your designs to an FPGA!

 To get more info about available options:
 ```